dbakewel/netbots/README.md

 ### getDirection

 Gets the direction a robot will move if speed is greater than 0.
-If requestedDirection != currentDirection then the reboot is turning towards requestedDirection.
+If requestedDirection != currentDirection then the robot is turning towards requestedDirection.

 Robot Sends: